Yahyakiani/Css_Notes/Psychology/Theories.md

 information is processed merely in terms of its physical and sensory aspects.
 For example, we may pay attention only to the shapes that make up the letters in the word dog .
-  - At an **intermediate level of processing**, the shapes are translated into meaningful units—in this case, letters of the alphabet.
+  - At an **intermediate level of processing**, the shapes are translated into meaningful units—in this case, letters of the alphabet.
 Those letters are considered in the context of words, and specific phonetic sounds may be attached to the letters.
-  - **deepest level of processing**, information is analyzed in terms of its meaning.
+  - **deepest level of processing**, information is analyzed in terms of its meaning.
 We may see it in a wider context and draw associations between the meaning of the information and broader networks of knowledge
+  -  **Fergus I. M. Craik and Robert S. Lockhart**

 - **Forgetting and reasons for forgetting**
   - **Decay** is the loss of information through nonuse.